0xSafkat20/Metro-Rail_Online_Ticket_System/README.md

-# C# Railway Ticket Booking System
+# C# Metro Rail Online Ticket System

-This project is a C# application designed for a railway ticket booking system.
+This project is a C# application designed for a Metro-rail ticket booking system.
 It provides both user and admin functionalities, including booking tickets, managing user accounts, and handling payments.
 The system includes 11 key pages, each with distinct functionality.

 ## Key Pages: